chrisjwaddell/blue-moon/README.md

 #### loop
 This can be a useful feature returning an array of dates.
-It can move backwards and forwards in time to get previous or past dates.
+It can move backwards and forwards in time to get past or future dates.

 ``
 BlueMoon({ day: "Mon 1", pivotDate: {day: 1, month: 1}, loop: 12})
 ``
 <br>
-Blue Moon returns an array 12 dates, the first Monday of each month this year.
+Blue Moon returns an array of twelve dates, the first Monday of each month this year.

 ``